Last Updated on

 11. How can people best help their elderly relatives and friends avoid scams?

-Paulsen says that it depends how tech-savvy the elderly people are.
+Paulsen says that it depends on how tech-savvy the elderly people are.
 He says if they’re not very tech-savvy, it may be wise to have someone more tech-savvy assist.
 Paulsen points out that if the seller is asking for sensitive info, such as Social Security numbers, or leads them outside the trusted platform, there’s cause for concern and further research.

 Paulsen notes that Fireball Approves can help anyone regardless of age, tech-savviness, or familiarity with the sites and apps used for renting and buying property.